tongwu-msft/azure-rest-api-specs/documentation/storageservices/fileservices/Query-Entities.md

 The `Query Entities` operation queries entities in a table and includes the `$filter` and `$select` options.

 ## Request
  For requests using the `$select` query option, the request must be made using version 2011-08-18 or later.
 In addition, the `DataServiceVersion` and `MaxDataServiceVersion` headers must be set to **2.0**.

+ To use projection, the request must be made using version 2013-08-15 or later.
+The `DataServiceVersion` and `MaxDataServiceVersion` headers must be set to **3.0**.
+See [Setting the OData Data Service Version Headers](../fileservices/Setting-the-OData-Data-Service-Version-Headers.md) for more information.

  The `Query Entities` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account, and `mytable` with the name of your table:

 |Method|Request URI|HTTP Version|
 |------------|-----------------|------------------|